Moultrie Flag: History

 The Liberty flag was designed, by commission, in 1775 by Colonel William Moultrie, to prepare for war with Great Britain.

 It was flown by his troops in the successful defense of Sullivan's Island against the British fleet on June 28, 1776.

 Fighting back during a ten-hour bombardment and siege, Moultrie's forces (primarily the 2nd South Carolina Regiment) eventually led the British to withdraw, saving Charleston for the Patriot cause.

 During the battle, the flag was shot away, but Sergeant William Jasper ran out in the open and hoisted it again, rallying the troops until a new stand could be provided.
 The story of this event, along with the pivotal role of the battle itself, earned the flag the affection of the Patriot faction in South Carolina, as well as cementing it as a symbol of liberty in the South, and the new confederacy in general.

 It therefore became the standard of the South Carolina Patriot militia, and when the war ended with the liberation of Charleston, on December 14, 1782, it was presented by General Nathanael Greene's "Southern Continental & Militia Army," as the first American flag to be displayed in the South.

 The symbol in the top left corner of the flag is a crescent.
-While some popular legends have emerged that call the crescent a "gorget" (or officer's symbol worn about the neck), there is no primary evidence to support the notion that Moultrie designed the flag with a gorget in mind.
+While some popular legends have emerged that call the crescent a "gorget" (or officer's symbol worn about the neck), there is no evidence that Moultrie designed the flag with a gorget in mind.
 Moultrie's own writings and those of his contemporaries always refer to the symbol as a "crescent."